Kurisu003/Open-flight-panel-DCSBios-bridge/README.md

 ### Button inputs automatically made through DCS Bios
 ### Automatically detects aircraft (AV8B, A10C2 and Apache for now)

+## Notes
+Currently using custom font (initialized through output4.txt) to handle special symbols as lower case letters.
+Therefor everything else is uppercase.
+If you have any questions, difficulties or requests, don't hesitate to message me on discord, my username is kurisu003

 ## Search mode
 Upon pressing the "MENU" key, you can switch into search mode where you can search RWR Codes to get information about whats tracking you